TheDayC/re3-minimal/README.md

 ## Quick start

+Ensure you have the [SRT](https://github.com/SpeedrunTooling/SRTPluginManager) installed and running.

 Install [Volta](https://volta.sh/) to manage your node versions then clone this repository and navigate into it with your terminal of choice.

 ### Install all dependencies